Machine-learning-and-complex-systems/NNCME/README.md

 (a) Server: you can use a `.sh` to input the hyperparameters from the shell.
 Please refer to scripts `.sh` in the folder "Shell".

-(b) PC users (Windows): you may use Spyder to run MasterEq.py with calling the name of your model script.
+(b) PC users (Windows): you may use Spyder to run MasterEq.py by calling the name of your model script.
 You can properly adjust the hyperparameters in MasterEq.py, including those listed below.

 ```
 ###Add models begin (necessary changes according to the new model)----------------------------------